What is a secured loan?

 If you are approved, you’ll typically make monthly repayments at either a fixed or variable interest rate.
 Depending on your agreement, there can be additional fees or charges for early or late repayments, so you should always make sure to familiarise yourself with these beforehand.

 When you take out a secured loan, you’ll agree to hand over your personal property in the event you are unable to make the agreed repayments.
 Because of this it’s important to be confident you can afford to repay the amount over the length of time you agree upon.
 If you put your house up as collateral and fall behind you could be putting your home at risk of repossession.

 Is a secured loan right for me?

 If you need to borrow a large amount of money but think your credit history might affect your application, certain kinds of secured borrowing could be an option for you.
-Because lenders have a right to take control of the personal property you ‘secure’ the loan against if you fall behind on repayments, applicants who have a bad credit rating may still have a good chance of being approved.
+Because lenders have a right to take control of the personal property you ‘secure’ the loan against if you fall behind on repayments, applicants who have a bad credit rating and need a loan may still have a chance of being approved.

 Remember, this means if something unexpected happens and you’re unable to keep up with the terms you’ve agreed to, the lender has the right to seize those assets.
 Some lenders also have extra fees and penalties within their clauses, which can come as a surprise if you’re not careful.

 How is a Satsuma loan different?